Read Full Democratic Russia Memo: Salacious Steele Dossier About Trump Collusion Is Corroborated, Memo Claims

 — NBC News (@NBCNews) February 24, 2018

-The Democratic memo also noted that some of the the claims made in Steele’s dossier — which include reports that Trump’s campaign worked hand-in-hand with Russia to spread emails stolen from Hillary Clinton — have been independently corroborated.
+The Democratic memo also noted that some of the claims made in Steele’s dossier — which include reports that Trump’s campaign worked hand-in-hand with Russia to spread emails stolen from Hillary Clinton — have been independently corroborated.

 “In subsequent FISA renewals, DOJ provided additional information obtained through multiple independent sources that corroborated Steele’s reporting,” the memo claimed.

-It went on to say that the a warrant to spy on Trump campaign official Carter Page — which Republicans claimed was obtained using false information — was actually approved by four different judges who were all appointed to the bench by Republican presidents, Politico noted.
+It went on to say that the warrant to spy on Trump campaign official Carter Page — which Republicans claimed was obtained using false information — was actually approved by four different judges who were all appointed to the bench by Republican presidents, Politico noted.

 BREAKING: The Democratic Memo proves that the FBI did not abuse the FISA warrant process and DID NOT use the Steele Dossier to initiate their investigation #DemMemo